 The practice made reasonable adjustments for patients with disabilities.
-These included step free access, a hearing loop, reading glasses and an accessible toilet with hand rails and a call bell.
-There were two treatment rooms on the ground floor for any patients who required them.
+These included step free access, a hearing loop, and accessible toilet with hand rails and a call bell.

 Staff said they could provide information in different formats and languages to meet individual patients' needs.
-They had access to interpreter/translation services which included British Sign Language and braille.
+They had access to interpreter and translation services which included British Sign Language and braille.